nais/doc/docs/security/cloud-armor/cloud-armor.md

 ## Paranoia Level

-[ModSecurity](https://cloud.google.com/armor/docs/rule-tuning#preconfigured_modsecurity_rules) paranoia level setting allows ous to choose the desired level of rule checks.
+[ModSecurity](https://cloud.google.com/armor/docs/rule-tuning#preconfigured_modsecurity_rules) paranoia level setting allows us to choose the desired level of rule checks.

 Each NAIS loadbalancer is configured with `level 1` for each set of `ModSecurity rule`.